Tithe Barn Wedding Photographs of Darren & Lucy’s Wedding Day

 The light and airy room with a balcony view over the gardens and countryside made for a perfect wedding morning.

 Around the room I noticed the details that would help make up the day.
-Custom coat hangers held the dresses, Pac man socks for the chaps, a diamante head-piece, congratulations cards and champagne bottles all had their part to play in the day ahead.
+Custom coat hangers held the dresses, Pac man socks for the chaps, a diamanté head-piece, congratulations cards and champagne bottles all had their part to play in the day ahead.

 Delightful floral scents had started to drift into the building.
 Downstairs in the cool of the hallway lay the glorious creations of Rose Cottage Florists.
 In keeping with the soft pastels and countryside themes of the day they had created some stunningly unique wedding bouquets and button holes.

-The Tithe Barn Documentary Wedding Photographs
+The Tithe Barn Wedding Ceremony Photographs

 Set in 300 acres of South Downs National Park land The Tithe Barn is a jaw dropping grade II listed wedding venue.
 The huge stone arches and flagstone floor make it amongst the most unique and aesthetically pleasing wedding venues we work at.